The sacred faith of Neoliberalism may eventually bring us all down, is Ukraine the next US casualty?

 Even my own grandfather who’d never met a Russian nor a socialist warned me about the danger of Socialism.
 It sits there with the day he told me to be careful of Queer people.
 He meant well and his words were of the time if not of our time.

-The US v Russia today, represents to Americans of every colour and creed if I’m allowed to say that, their sacred religion of Neoliberalism versus the heathen cult of Socialism.
+The US v Russia today, represents to Americans of every colour and creed if I’m allowed to say that, their sacred religion of Neoliberalism versus the heathen cult of Socialism, long since dead in Russia as well as Communism.

 Back when I had a subscription to the Economist, I often got into deep discussions on the forum with the American readership and what I learned then that despite them seeing themselves as economists or knowledgeable about the subject, I never met one that could distinguish free markets from democracy and even argued the point on a public forum.
 Now I’m suggesting they were stupid; they were anything but stupid.
 The problem was a lifetime of socialisation and indoctrination.
 Indeed, it’s hard in any gathering to find someone who can explain the difference between Socialism and Communism much less in the US.